rust-lang/rfcs/text/0000-generic-dependent-consts.md

 expression when used.

 # Unresolved questions

+Does it make sense to distinguish between between the *type* of a constant being generic and its *value* being generic?
+In its face this seems somewhat nonsensical, but in practice it seems straightforward.

 This design omits some possible extensions, such as allowing other forms of expressions to be considered equal during type checking.